-Last night, John Oliver did what he does best — systematically deconstruct a vexed and complex issue without coming off as sanctimonious or boring.
-Fraud, inefficiency and rampant closures have dogged charter schools for far too long and, even as an alarming number of recent news reports by small and regional publications have made light of this, politicians and the mainstream news media have scarcely blinked.
+In John Oliver’s episode on charter schools, he did what he does best — systematically deconstruct a vexed and complex issue without coming off as sanctimonious or boring.
+Fraud, inefficiency, and rampant closures have dogged charter schools for far too long.
+And even as an alarming number of recent news reports by small and regional publications have made light of this, politicians and the mainstream news media have scarcely blinked.

-Rampant Credit Card Spending: As with any other company, teachers and staffers are empowered to make school-related purchases using credit cards.
+As with any other company, teachers and staffers make school-related purchases using credit cards.
 The charter school’s management are unable to keep a line-by-line track of credit card statements.
 And it’s unrealistic to expect them to.
 With no rigorous system to keep credit card spends in check, it’s not surprising that fraud and embezzlement have become such problems in charter schools.

-No Approval System: What this essentially means is that teachers can place orders without checking with the school management first.
+What this essentially means is that teachers can place orders without checking with the school management first.
 We needn’t explain why this would be a problem.
-But, there’s also an opportunity cost involved — teachers aren’t procurement officers, they do not have the time or expertise to get the best bang for the buck.
+But, there’s also an opportunity cost involved.
+Teachers aren’t procurement officers, they do not have the time or expertise to get the best bang for the buck.

-No Real-time Spend Recognition: In the absence of an approval system, total expenditure can easily exceed allotted budgets, and the charter school wouldn’t even know about it — until the next quarter and, by then, it would be too late.
+In the absence of an approval system, total expenditure can exceed allotted budgets.
+Charter schools wouldn’t even know about it until the next quarter and, by then, it would be too late.

-Indeed, it’s mind-boggling how charter schools are unable to detect and address the four points outlined above.
-But, in this, they aren’t all that different from large companies — some of the companies that we’ve spoken to happen to be multinational conglomerates and what’s bewildering is that their spend culture suffers from precisely the same lack of accountability and transparency.
+Charter schools are like large companies.
+Some of the companies that we’ve spoken to happen to be multinational conglomerates and what’s bewildering is that their spend culture suffers from precisely the same lack of accountability and transparency.